Lbelus/CoderCloudEnv/README.md

 # and paste
 ```

-### Access you server from window without password:
+### Access you server from windows without password:

 ``$ ``  means press enter
 ```bash